Louis-Leee/Louis-Leee.github.io/_news/announcement_12.md

 <!-- We are organizing the [2nd Vision-Centric Autonomous Driving (VCAD) Workshop](https://vcad-workshop.github.io/) at ECCV 2024.
 We invite you to attend our workshop and submit your papers! -->

-I successfully became a Ph.D candidate, by passing my Ph.D qualifying exam on the topic of <b>Robust Visual Localization for Robotics</b>.
+:tada: I successfully became a Ph.D candidate, by passing my Ph.D qualifying exam on the topic of <b>Robust Visual Localization for Robotics</b>.